 The Foundation regularly monitors liquidity required to meet its operating needs, while also striving to maximize the investment of its available funds.
+For purposes of analyzing resources available to meet general expenditures over a 12-month period, the Foundation considers donor restricted funds to be unavailable for general expenditures.
 In addition to financial assets available to meet general expenditures over the next 12 months, the Foundation operates with a balanced budget and anticipates collecting sufficient revenue to cover general expenditures not covered by donor-restricted resources.